Remembrance on Dam Square

 During Remembrance Day, there

-Mayor Eberhard van der Laan will lead hundreds of people in a silent march from Stadhuisplein to Dam Square, departing at 18:30.
-Before the march, there will be short speeches by Mayor Van der Laan and Job Cohen, (chair of the Amsterdam 4 and 5 May Committee).
+Hundreds of people will join a silent march from Stadhuisplein to Dam Square, departing at 18:30.
 For the full programme (in Dutch), see the 4 and 5 May website.

 Theater Na de Dam